LeoLu0602/sporter/README.md

 Go to [http://localhost:3000](http://localhost:3000).

-Use F12 then CTRL+SHIFT+M to simulate a mobile device in the desktop browser.
+Press F12 then CTRL+SHIFT+M to simulate a mobile device in the desktop browser.

 ## Status